 - Habitat and biodiversity considerations, including provision of coarse woody material, standing deadwood and other stand attributes for nature conservation.

-Silviculture 5 – Forest Operations, Marketing and Integrated Management
+Silviculture 5 | Forest Operations, Marketing and Integrated Management

-- Duration – 5 days
+- Duration – 5 days (Mon PM to Fri AM)

-- Location – Wicklow, Ireland
+- Location – Ashford, County Wicklow, Ireland

-- Course Numbers: Maximum 12 per course
+- Course Numbers: Maximum 15 per course

-- Delivery Date: March 2025 (details TBC)
+- Delivery Date: (details TBC)

 Content: